fherreralab/fherreralab.github.io/openings.md

 We all do our best to make everyone's experience in the group as **enjoyable and fruitful** as possible.

-If you are interested in joining us, please send your informal inquires to Felipe Herrera.
+If you are interested in joining us, please send your informal inquires to felipe.herrera.u@usach.cl.

 * Several **four-year PhD scholarships** on *"quantum optics and chemical physics"*.
-Positions are available immediately, subject to admision in the chemistry or physics graduate programs.
+Positions are available immediately for Chilean citizens, permanent or temporary residents with a RUT, subject to being admitted in the PhD program at USACH Department of Physics.
+PhD admission requirements and applications procedures are described [here](https://www.postgradosudesantiago.cl/doctorado-en-ciencia-con-mencion-en-fisica/).

  **Women, minorities and international students are encouraged to apply.**